About Our Center

 In fact, many of the surgical treatments and medical protocols used on patients here were researched and developed on site and have spread to many other top hospitals the world over.

-All of Your Appointments in One Location
+All of Your Appointments on One Campus

 Because there is such a diversity of medical knowledge within minutes of our doors, odds are that you will be able to concentrate all of your necessary care under one roof.
 At Barrow, we refer to this as having a “medical home.”
 And, as you would expect with anyplace called home, with it comes convenience, comfort, and compassionate care.

 Dr. Yuen was able to quickly assess the situation and, over time, has literally given me my life back.
 He gave me back things that I hadn’t even realized that I was missing out on.